myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 ## Conclusion
-As we have seen, it is clear that various indicators show interesting positive correlations.
+As we have seen, it is clear that various indicators show interesting statistically significant relationships.
 Nevertheless, we cannot make direct conclusions about health outcomes using only two indicators, even after exploring polynomial fits.
 In healthcare, it is best to take a holistic approach to improve outcomes, given that the affect of one indicator on overall health is compounded across the wide-range of linked biological pathways.

 My conclusion for this data exploration is that certain lifestyle choices and government policies can effect individual health outcomes, but it can be difficult to make any sort of definite conclusion about what one indicator will reveal in terms of population-wide health.
 For example, higher alcohol consumption may be linked to higher incidence of liver disease, but this is certainly not a guarantee.